bernardoVale/k8s-talk/markdown.md

 # WTF is a Pod?

-- A group of one or more containers with shared storage/network.
+- A group of one or more containers with shared storage/network and inter-process communication (IPC).

-- Smallest unit  of work of k8s.
+- Kubernetes primitive.
+The Smallest unit of work of k8s.

 ???

 Containers within a pod share an IP address and port space, and can find each other via localhost

+Containers in a Pod share the same IPC namespace, which means they can also communicate with each other using standard inter-process communications such as SystemV semaphores or POSIX shared memory.

 ---